galaxyproject/training-material/faqs/galaxy/dataupload_NCBI_SRA_sourced_fastq_data.md

 Note: The solution does NOT use the **FASTQ Splitter** tool.
 The data to be manipulated are interlaced sequences.
 This is different in format from data that are joined into a single sequence.

-- Use these Manipulate FASTQ settings to produce a dataset that contains the `/1` reads**
+- Use the Manipulate FASTQ settings to produce a dataset that contains the `/1` reads**

 *Match Reads*